CoMPAS3D: A Dataset and Benchmark for Interactive Motion: Broader Impacts and Limitations

-CoMPAS3D opens up multiple avenues for a wide range of future applications and uses.

-\textbf{Applications.} CoMPAS3D provides a new testbed for developing embodied AI agents capable of social physical interaction.
-As a primary application, similar to natural language learning systems, salsa dance training systems (e.g. virtual or augmented reality generated partner) can adapt to learner fluency levels, especially when a fluent leader or follower is not available for practice.
-Other potential applications include developing a move classifer using our annotated labels (Fig.~\ref{Fig:classifier}).
-This task may remain challenging due to lack of fine-grained data on salsa dance, as well as heavy label imbalance which is common in naturalistic data; a simple unsupervised vector quantization (VQ-VAE) with nearest neighbor retrieval in embedding space resulted in approximately 52\% accuracy over the 30 leader and 30 follower classes in the test set, suggesting an open direction for exploration.

-\textbf{Broader Impacts.} CoMPAS3D provides a foundation for learning fluent nonverbal communication patterns, toward socially interactive embodied agents capable of improvising and responding~\cite{al2009generating} in physical conversations.
-That is, AI systems trained on CoMPAS3D could help bridge gaps between verbal and physical communication, particularly for domains where speech is non-primary (e.g., face and gesture generation for interactive agents, accessibility technologies).
-In addition, it may spur development of computational models of synchrony that can be used in studying human-human interactions, including interpersonal synchrony breakdowns~\cite{georgescu2020reduced}.
-Similar to autonomous cars interacting with pedestrians, a potential negative impact is safety if the dataset is used to develop humanoid robots that dance with real people--developers should carefully develop and test their robots to avoid contact accidents: for instance, using virtual or augmented reality with digital agents as explored here, physics-based simulators, and/or dancing between 2 robots.
+CoMPAS3D supports the development of socially interactive embodied agents capable of improvising in physical conversations, bridging verbal and physical communication for domains where speech is non-primary (e.g., interactive agents, accessibility technologies), and spurring computational models of interpersonal synchrony~\cite{georgescu2020reduced}.
+Safety risks can arise if the dataset is used to develop humanoid robots dancing with real people; developers should mitigate contact accidents via virtual/augmented reality, physics-based simulators, or robot-robot testing.